skip to content

 Dr Christian Keime

-Research Fellow,
+Junior Research Fellow, Christ's College

 Dr Rebecca Laemmle

-Associate Professor in Classics (Greek Literature).
+Associate Professor in Classics (Greek Literature)

-Fellow & Graduate Tutor, Pembroke College
+Fellow & Postgraduate Tutor of Pembroke College

 Assistant Professor in Classics (Late Antique and Early Byzantine History)